psu13/mutable-hakyll/draft/quantum-formalism.md

 euclidean inner product, which we use to define length and distance.
 Hilbert space inner products are sort of the same idea.

-But before we get to that, we need to talk about the Dirac notation.
-In his famous book about quantum mechanics Dirac created called the "bra ket" notation.
+But before we get to that, we need to talk about the [Dirac "bra ket" notation](https://en.wikipedia.org/wiki/Bra–ket_notation), which [Dirac created originally published in
+1939](images/dirac.pdf), and
+which was then immortalized in the third edition of his famous book.
 It works like this:

-1. Instead of writing vectors with a simple letter like we did above, we write them like
+1. Instead of writing states with a simple letter like we did above, we write them like
    this: $| v \rangle$.
 Quantum states are usually denoted using greek letters, so we'd write something like $| \psi \rangle$.
 This object is called a _ket_.